 If you have multiple children that have been removed, CPS will do its best to make sure that all of the children are kept together.
 Space ends up being a big issue in CPS situations where group homes and foster families are sometimes packed to capacity.
 In those situations, your children may need to be divided up between multiple homes, but the children will be allowed to see each other as often as possible.

 Provide the contact information for family members to CPS when you are asked

 CPS will ask you for contact information for your family members who may be willing to house your child during the investigation.
 This will be the ideal scenario once it is determined that your child cannot remain in your home.
 The caseworker from CPS will contact the persons you listed on your paperwork and determine if the person is willing to house your child and whether or not the safety of your child would be maintained by housing them with that particular relative.

 A judge will make the ultimate determination as to where your child will be living during the investigation.
 CPS may determine that you have no appropriate relatives with which your child can stay, but you may disagree.
 If you feel strongly about this, make sure to speak to your attorney so that she may make an argument to the judge as to why a particular relative is an appropriate caregiver despite the reservations held by CPS.

 Questions on foster care?
 Come back tomorrow to read more on this subject

-We hear the terms “foster care” and “foster homes” with frequency but what these things actually are not always well known.
-In tomorrow’s blog post we will discuss foster care, foster homes and their potential impact on your CPS case.
+We frequently hear “foster care” and “foster homes,” but these things are not always well known.
+Tomorrow’s blog post will discuss foster care, foster homes, and their potential impact on your CPS case.

-If you have any questions about the subject matter that we covered today please do not hesitate to contact the Law Office of Bryan Fagan, PLLC.
+If you have any questions about the subject matter that we covered today, please do not hesitate to contact the Law Office of Bryan Fagan, PLLC.
 Our licensed family law attorneys are available six days a week to answer your questions regarding this and any other subject in the field of family law.
-Consultations are free of charge and can go a long way towards answer questions that you and your family may have.
+Consultations are free of charge and can go a long way towards answering questions you and your family may have.